Account settings and security

 *May 28th, 2024*

-Following our recent monitoring infrastructure migration, three new regions are released for uptime monitoring:
+Following a recent monitoring infrastructure migration, three new regions are released for uptime monitoring:

 Say hello to Japan, the United Kingdom and Mexico.